musana/fuzzuli/README.md

 musana.net | @musana
 --------------------------------------------
-fuzzuli is a fuzzing tool that aims to find critical backup files by creating a dynamic wordlist based on the domain.
+fuzzuli is a url fuzzing tool that aims to find critical backup files by creating a dynamic wordlist based on the domain.

 Usage:
   fuzzuli [flags]